openshift-kni/oran-o2ims/docs/cluster-configuration.md

       remediationAction: enforce
     ```
     * The affected CRs are updated on the ManagedCluster, not deleted and recreated.
-6. The IMS operator updates the ProvisioningRequest once all the policies are `Compliant`
+6. The O-Cloud Manager updates the ProvisioningRequest once all the policies are `Compliant`
     ```yaml
     - lastTransitionTime: "2024-10-11T19:48:36Z"
       message: The configuration is up to date